mpievolbio-scicomp/cancer_sim/README.md

 to divide, cause exclusively peripheral growth and complete absence of dynamics in the tumour centre.
 To allow for variable degree of growth inside the tumour, we introduced a death process.
-At every time step, after all cells attempt their division, a number of random cells die and yield their position to host a new cancer cell in a subsequent time step.
+At every time step, after all cells attempt their division, a number of random cells die according to `death_probability` and `adv_mutant_death_probability` and yield their position to host a new cancer cell in a subsequent time step.